iGW-TU-Dresden/ISOSIMpy/readme.md

 # ISOSIMpy

-Lumped parameter groundwater age simulations with a simple user interface - in Python
+Lumped parameter groundwater age simulations with a simple user interface - in Python.

+ISOSIMpy is an open-source framework for the analysis of groundwater residence time distributions with lumped parameter models.
+ISOSIMpy is not only usable as a Python package but is also released as standalone application with a graphical user interface (GUI).
+The GUI closes the gap in accessibility between complex Python-based workflows and practical applications outside Python.